 Country of Origin: Israel

-As with all other New Directions Aromatics products, cosmetic mineral salts should never be ingested due to their potential toxicity.
+As with all other New Directions Aromatics products, cosmetic mineral salts are for external use only.
 It is highly recommended that a medical practitioner be consulted before using mineral salts for therapeutic purposes.
 Pregnant and nursing women and those taking prescription drugs are especially advised not to use mineral salts without the medical advice of a physician.
 These salts should always be stored in airtight containers in cool, dark, dry areas that are inaccessible to children, especially those under the age of 7.

 Mineral salts must never be used near the eyes, inner ears, or on any other particularly sensitive areas of skin, especially those afflicted with scratches or wounds.
 Mineral salts should not be applied on dry hair, as this can cause breakage or hair loss.
 In oily hair, salt masks should not be used more than twice per week.
 In dry hair, salt scrubs should not be applied more than once within ten days.